 The pastoral system of the college ensures that each child is supported throughout their time with us.
 Each student has a tutor who is responsible for their overall progress, general welfare and attendance, as well as encouraging good behaviour and high standards of dress.
-The tutor sees their tutor group at least twice a day.
-The work of tutors is co-ordinated by the Key Stage Leader/Year Team Leader, who may deal with more serious matters of welfare.
-Parents are encouraged to contact their child’s tutor or Key Stage Leader/Year Team Leader about matters of concern.
+The tutor sees their tutor group each day.
+The work of tutors is co-ordinated by the Year Group Team Leader, who may deal with more serious matters of welfare.
+Parents are encouraged to contact their child’s tutor or Year Group Team Leader about matters of concern.

 Positive Learning – Rules, Rewards and Sanctions

 The college has developed a programme to support and encourage student learning and good behaviour, called Positive Learning.
 The programme recognises that learners thrive best when being praised for effort, good work and good behaviour.
 The aim is to give every student opportunities to achieve success and for staff at the college to praise and reward them when they achieve it.
 This is done both informally and more formally using a sticker system.
 Students gain stickers in their student planners which build up to the ward of certificates and vouchers.

 The top award is the Diamond award for 250 stickers.

 In addition to this, there are thank you cards which are issued to students for acts of community service around and about the college.
 Students keep one half and the other half is put into a raffle for the end of term.
 For this academic year we shall also be issuing Praise Postcards to students in Years 10 and 11 to celebrate achievement and outstanding effort in English, Mathematics and Science.

 It is clearly important for everyone’s well-being that the college is run in a positive way which helps learning and makes sure everyone is safe and secure.
 For this reason we do apply sanctions when these are necessary.